 If you have a genetic condition that increases your risk of aortic dissection, your doctor may recommend medications, even if your blood pressure is normal.

 Detecting an aortic dissection can be a challenge because the symptoms are similar to those of many other health problems.
 Your doctor may think you have an aortic dissection if you have:

 - Sudden tearing or ripping chest pain

 - Widening of the aorta on chest X-ray

 - Transesophageal echocardiogram (TEE).
 This test uses sound waves to create pictures of the heart in motion.
-A TEE is a special type of echocardiogram in which an ultrasound probe (transducer) is guided through your esophagus and placed close to your heart.
+A is a special type of echocardiogram in which an ultrasound probe (transducer) is guided through your esophagus and placed close to your heart.
 This test gives your doctor a clearer picture of your heart and aorta than would a regular echocardiogram.

 - Magnetic resonance angiogram (MRA).
 An MRA uses a magnetic field and radio wave energy to create images of your blood vessels.

 An aortic dissection is a medical emergency requiring immediate treatment.
 Treatment may include surgery or medications, depending on the area of the aorta involved.

 Type A aortic dissection